How Much Horsepower Does A Cold Air Intake Add?

 Why Is Cold Air More Dense?
 (The Sciencey Bit)

-If you’re keen, here’s the technical part.
+If you’re enthusiastic, here’s the technical portion.

 What Is Density?